What’s the cost of running an electric car?

 The EV boom

 However, there were no fewer than 21,726 registrations of battery-powered electric vehicles the same month: more than 18% of the total and a healthy increase of 2.6% in just 30 days.
-The Society of Motor Manufacturers and Traders (SMMT) now expects the number of fully electric vehicles registered in 2021 (‘battery electric vehicles’ or BEVs) to be the highest on record.
+Now, in 2022, the Society of Motor Manufacturers and Traders (SMMT) have said there were more battery-electric-vehicles (BEV) registered in March 2022 than during the entirety of 2019, with the monthly market share growing to 16.1%.
+May 2022 saw BEV sales rise by 17.7%, meaning one in eight new cars on the road were fully electric.

-Overall sales of electric passenger cars in 2020 jumped by a pretty dramatic 186% in spite of the global pandemic.
-There are now around 300,000 EVs and 600,000 hybrids on British roads: this equates to one tenth of all cars currently in use across the country.
+Overall sales of electric passenger cars has grown dramatically, in spite of the global pandemic.
+2021 was the best year for new electric car sales, with 190,727 new registrations.
+There are now around 477,000 EVs and 790,000 plug-in hybrid vehicles (PHEV) on British roads, as of September 2022.
 There can be little doubt that electric vehicles are approaching critical mass and things can only get bigger and brighter from here.

 How much does an electric car cost to buy?